 Refrigerator: Store the cooked burgers in an airtight container for up to 5 days.
 Reheat them in the microwave, oven, or air fryer and reheat until warmed through.
 You can also enjoy these patties chilled over top a salad.

-Freezer: These quinoa bean burgers are freezer-friendly!
+Freezer: This veggie burger recipe is freezer-friendly!
 You can freeze them when they patties are either uncooked or cooked.
-Allow the cooked burgers to cool completely first then freeze them in airtight containers or freezer friendly bags for up to 3 months.
+Allow the cooked burgers to cool completely first then transfer them to a freezer-safe container and freeze for up to 3 months.
 If frozen when uncooked, allow them to thaw at room temperature before cooking as instructed.
 If frozen when cooked, pop them into the microwave, oven, or air fryer and reheat until warmed through.
 Should you store the patties in the same container, place wax or parchment paper between each patty to keep them from sticking together.

 Room temperature: I do not recommend storing these burgers at room temperature for an extended period of time.